 [Intern City, State, ZIP]

 [Company Name] is pleased to offer you the position of [department name] intern reporting to [Name of Supervisor], [Supervisor’s Title].
-We are excited about the possibility of you interning with us for the [Spring 2014] semester from [Monday, January 27 through Friday, May 9, 2014].
+We are excited about the possibility of you interning with us for the [Fall 2023] semester from [Monday, September 11 through Friday, December 8, 2023].